Holographic flavour and neural networks: Extremising the DBI action with neural network

 The free energy functional (\eqref{I7}) is then discretized over a grid in $\rho$, and the derivative $L’(\rho)$ is computed using PyTorch’s automatic differentiation engine.
 This allows us to treat the regularized DBI action as a differentiable loss function, which is minimized using the Adam optimizer.
 The neural network parameters are updated through gradient descent to extremize the action and find the optimal brane embedding.
 To improve numerical efficiency, we use a nonuniform grid for $\rho$, with denser sampling near the IR region where the profile varies rapidly.
 This approach avoids solving the Euler–Lagrange equations directly and instead recasts the variational problem as a machine learning task: the network “learns” the brane profile by minimizing the physical free energy.

-In fugure~\ref{fig:embeddings} and figure~\ref{fig:F}, we have presented plots of the embedding profiles for different values of of the mass parameter $m$ as well as comparison of the free energy functional $I_{D7}$ obtained by solving numerically the ODEs and by training the ANN (with architecture from figure~\ref{fig:ANN1}).
+In Figures \ref{fig:embeddings} and \ref{fig:F}, we present the embedding profiles for different values of the mass parameter $m$, as well as a comparison of the free energy functional $I_{D7}$ obtained both by numerically solving the ODEs and by training the ANN (with the architecture shown in Figure \ref{fig:ANN1}).

+We restrict the dimensionless parameter to $m \in [0,1]$ primarily for convenience.
+The physically interesting effect of the magnetic field occurs at $m=0$, where dynamical chiral symmetry breaking can be observed.
+For $m>1$, no additional phase transitions occur.
+Moreover, for large $m$, accurate approximate solutions (expansions in $1/m$) can be obtained.
+Finally, keeping $m \sim 1$ ensures that we remain in the regime $m \ll \rho_{\max}$, well below the UV cutoff, where the approximation $L(\rho_{\max}) \approx m$ remains valid.

 As one can see the ANN produces smooth embeddings with free energies matching those obtained by solving numerically the EOM using shooting techniques.
-The plots have been produced by using 60000 epoch to train a separate neural network for each mass and the relative difference between the free energies is of order $10^{-5}$.
+The plots have been produced by using 60000 epochs to train a separate neural network for each mass and the relative difference between the free energies is of order $10^{-5}$.

+We rely on PyTorch’s default initialisation for fully connected layers, which gives moderately scaled weights and small, near‑zero biases.
+Because the UV boundary condition is hard‑wired into the parameterisation, the network could even start with all weights set to zero and still satisfy the constraint exactly.
+In practice, we include small random biases to break symmetry and avoid flat starts, which improves early gradient flow and stabilises training without steering the model toward any specific embedding shape.

 Note that training a separate network for each mass is not an optimal strategy since one would expect that the weights of the neural network would change smoothly as the mass parameter is changed.
-Indeed, in section~\ref{LandM} we will exploit this intuition to train a networks the learns the whole one parameter family of embeddings $L(\rho,m)$ but before that we will look into one more example of holographic set-up: that of the meson melting phase transition.
+Indeed, in section~\ref{LandM} we will exploit this intuition to train a network that learns the whole one parameter family of embeddings $L(\rho,m)$ but before that we will look into one more example of a holographic set-up: that of the meson melting phase transition.